UD-Math-Data-Science-1/notes/clustering/performance.md

 The overall score is the mean of the five values in the last column, which is about $0.229$.
 :::
 ::::

+The silhouette score is fairly easy to understand and use.
+However, it relies on distances and tends to favor convex, compact clusters.

 ## Toy example